Christmas – the Jolly and the Joy

 “And if you do the things you should,” the mother concluded.

-“And the shoppers also,” the husband said whispering just for his wife and their child to hear, they having entered the Mall.
+“And the shoppers also,” the husband said whispering just for his wife and their child to hear, as they entered the Mall.

-“And so the rush is on, Dear, shoppers crowding the malls, rushing up and down the streets as well, rushing to buy that priceless gift for someone special, that perhaps just may be a once-a-year friend.
-And too, as goes the parties through the season, drinking a cup of Christmas cheer that all may be ever jolly the entire year.
-Now, is that Christmas, really, for the ‘jolly’ of it all?”
+“And so the rush is on, Dear, shoppers crowding the malls, rushing up and down the streets as well, rushing to buy that priceless gift for someone special, that perhaps just that a once-a-year friend.
+And also, as goes the parties through the season, drinking a cup of Christmas cheer that all may be ever jolly the entire year.
+Now, is that Christmas for the ‘jolly’ of it all?”

 The Season to be Joyful